6 Strategies to Prevent Medical Billing Denials

 Streamline software and vendor partnerships

-Change Healthcare recommends that practices and billing departments that outsource part or all of the revenue cycle consider using just one provider that can handle the whole process.
+Practices and billing departments that outsource part or all of the revenue cycle should consider using just one provider that can handle the whole process.
 Often, increasing denials stem from issues with old software and the inability of legacy programs to interact with one another effectively.
 Look for a robust “end-to-end” technology solution to see a positive difference in denial rates.
 If you don’t already outsource billing operations, doing so can save time and money, especially if you find that denial has become a challenge.

 Difficulty in reducing denials or rising denials rates can be a warning sign that legacy or inadequate technology and services—or a mashup of point solutions—are being used to manage the revenue cycle.
 There is a growing industry effort to consolidate end-to-end technology solutions with a single vendor to optimize financial performance, improve operational effectiveness, and ease maintenance and upgrades.